 When and Where Can I Write?

 The dates, times, and locations for the WRIT assessment are available through the program page at http://www.fanshawec.ca/writ/programs.
 Please visit this page and confirm your program is listed.
-Then, click on the link at the top of the page to find the assessment schedule for each School.
+Then, click on the link at the top of the page to find the assessment schedule.

 Students With Documented Disabilities

-If you have a documented disability that requires accommodation, please call the Accessibility Test Centre at 519-452-4430, ext.
+If you have a documented disability that requires accommodation, please call Accessibility Services at 519-452-4430, ext.
 4588 to make arrangements for testing.
 You must first register with Accessibility Services.
 To register with Accessibility Services, please visit http://www.fanshawec.ca/identify.
 For help, please call 519-452-4282.

 Please refer to the WRIT FAQ online for more details at: http://www.fanshawec.ca/admissions/how-to-apply/writ-testing/writ-faq or e-mail us at: email@example.com